Applications are now being accepted for summer 2017. Apply now!

 - Presentations are given based on one of the laboratory exercises as a result of individual mini research projects.

 - Formal visits to Iowa State University’s biorenewables-related research facilities and local bio-based industries.

 - Collaboration among peer teachers, faculty, and researchers in formal and informal settings in efforts of establishing on-going relationships and networks.

 - Stipend: $800/week for three weeks

-- Travel: up to $500 travel allowance or on-campus housing
+- Travel: up to $500 travel allowance and on-campus housing (if needed)

 - Classroom supplies allowance to incorporate science experience into classroom and curriculum